Distribution of the FairTax burden: Tax burden impact

 In a Congressional committee hearing, Congressman John Linder stated that "the President's Advisory Panel for Federal Tax Reform, with the help of the United States Treasury Department, concluded that the FairTax is the only reform proposal that completely untaxes the poor."
 However, that bipartisan panel's final report to the President rejected a National Sales Tax.
 The panel's evaluated hybrid plan (similar to the Citizens for an Alternative Tax System sales tax plan) differs from the FairTax legislation in several areas with the Chairman of the Panel, former U.S. Senator Connie Mack, stating that "the panel did not score H.R.
 25” (the FairTax).
 The panel was not allowed to consider reforming regressive payroll taxes and they reduced the tax base by adding large exclusions.
 However, the Panel reported that with an individual and corporate income tax replacement (excluding other taxes) and rebate system, the overall tax burden on middle-income Americans would increase while the tax burden on the very rich would drop.
 According to the report, the percent of federal taxes paid by those earning from $15–$50,000 would rise from 3.6% to 6.7%, while the burden on those earning more than $200,000 would fall from 53.5% to 45.9%.
 The report states, "Families with the top 10 percent of cash incomes would benefit substantially from the retail sales tax.
 Their tax burden would fall by 5.3 percentage points – from 70.8 percent to 65.5 percent.
 Middle-income Americans, however, would bear more of the federal tax burden.
-A typical married couple at the bottom 25th percentile of the income distribution earns $39,300 per year and would pay $5,625 dollars in federal taxes in 2006.
+A typical married couple at the bottom 25th percentile of the income distribution earns $39,300 per year and would pay $5,625 in federal taxes in 2006.
 Under the retail sales tax with a Prebate, the same family would pay $7,997 in net federal taxes after the Prebate of $6,694, resulting in a tax increase of $2,372, or 42 percent."'